 The children in the town's orphanages and residents of the workhouse made the chains.
-These are fine figure of eight chains (similar to those designed by Michelangelo for the Lorentian library in Florence) which are fixed to the fronts of the books by a metal hasp.
+These are fine figure-of-eight chains (similar to those designed by Michelangelo for the Lorentian library in Florence) that are fixed to the fronts of the books by a metal hasp.

-Wimborne Model Town and Gardens - Come and see the prize winning gardens with many unusual and rare plants and water features that provide the ideal setting for the one-tenth life size models of Wimborne as it was in the early 1950's.
+Wimborne Model Town and Gardens - Come and see the prize-winning gardens with many unusual and rare plants and water features that provide the ideal setting for the one-tenth life-size models of Wimborne as it was in the early 1950's.

 The Garden - offers a delightful retreat from the town's busy streets.
 Stretching for 100m down to the mill stream, here you can enjoy its changing displays of flowering plants, topiary work and smooth lawns.

-Wimborne Minster offers a large variety of quality shops, and is the home of the famous Wimborne Market, one of the largest and most famous open and covered markets in the south of England.
+Wimborne Minster offers a large variety of quality shops and is the home of the famous Wimborne Market, one of the largest and most famous open and covered markets in the south of England.

 From gourmet meals to traditional pub lunches and snacks, the region offers a wide range of fine Restaurants, Inns, Teashops and Cafes.
 For a more informal atmosphere, venture into the countryside to discover small village and country pubs with delightful gardens and wonderful views.

 The Tivoli Theatre was built in 1936 in the art deco style; its interior contains rare Deco murals and excellent acoustics.

 Energetic sports or leisurely walks, nature trails, sightseeing and wildlife watching - East Dorset offers a variety of leisure pursuits to suit all.

-Golfers are also well catered for with a number of excellent local courses offering a "pay and play option".Riding and cycling are popular, and enjoyable in the quiet country lanes and off road routes.
+Golfers are also well catered for with a number of excellent local courses offering a "pay and play option".Riding and cycling are popular, and enjoyable in the quiet country lanes and off-road routes.